dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.21 - Updated jQuery, jQuery ui, jQuery cookie, and fixed php errors.
 Removed unused jQuery files.

 Version 5.22 - Fixed a situation where a drive was shared and not mounted.

+Version 5.23 - USB drives were not recognized and hot plugged in V6.
+Changed SNAP so any hot pluggable drive is now hot plugged by SNAP.